5 Remedies to solve sleep problems

 1) Follow a fixed rhythm

 The human body can be trained.
 And you can make use of that.
-A set rhythm is essential if you want consistent sleep.
-Try to ensure that you sleep around 7 to 8 hours every night.
+A steady rhythm is essential if you want consistent sleep.
+Try to get about 7 to 8 hours of sleep every night.

-Based on that, determine your ideal sleeping hour and start following that guideline consistently.
-In the beginning, it may be harder to fall asleep.
-But once you get into the habit, your body will follow suit.
+Determine your ideal sleeping hour and carry this out in the prescribed way.
+In the beginning, it may be more difficult to fall asleep.
+But once you make a habit of this, your body will follow.

 2) Avoid blue light